"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 lokki-bouge-cedric-tassan6.png

-Hello Cédric, would you please introduce yourself for us?
+Untz untz Cédric, could you please introduce yourself for us?

-Then I created photo and video content, and shared all my cycling adventures on social networks.
+Then I created photo and video content, and then shared all my cycling adventures on social networks.
 Sponsors came, and side projects were set up, such as film and documentary production, and partnerships.
-Today, I live off my work as an editor and the funding from my sponsors.
+Today, I live off my work as a publisher and the funding from my sponsors.

 lokki-bouge-cedric-tassan2.png

-In recent years, you've been involved in a number of high-profile adventures.
+In recent years, you've been on a number of high-profile adventures.
 Can you tell us about them?

-It's mainly thanks to my travels in Central Asia that I've become known.
-I think they appealed because I went off on my own to Kazakhstan, Tajikistan, Uzbekistan, Adak... places where I filmed myself alone, carried my own equipment, and had experiences of intense resilience.
+It's mainly thanks to my trips to Central Asia that I've become known.
+I think they appealed because I went off on my own to Kazakhstan, Tajikistan, Uzbekistan, Adak... places where I filmed myself alone, carried my own equipment, and experienced intense resilience.

-These adventures are pure exploration, with no organization behind to support me, film me, and give me food in the evening, as some adventurers would have you believe.
-I really don't like this kind of lie, which consists in selling a dream without any authenticity, and I think people liked that I was transparent and true.
+These adventures are pure exploration , with no organization behind me to support me, film me, and give me food in the evening, as some adventurers would have you believe.
+I really don't like this kind of lie, which consists in selling dreams without any authenticity, and I think people liked that I was transparent and real.

 Are you always alone on your adventures?

-No, of course I meet people.
-What really interests me is meeting and sharing with others.
+No, I meet people, of course.
+What I'm really interested in is meeting other people and sharing.
 I don't go looking for destinations like Antarctica or the Arctic, where encounters are rare.
-I prefer to pass through villages, meet shepherds, and sometimes even cross paths with trekkers.
+I prefer going through villages, meeting shepherds, and sometimes even trekkers.
 But I can go two days without seeing anyone.

-I also have a **support team** that drops me off at a point and picks me up at the exit.
+I also have a **support team **who drop me off at a point and pick me up at the exit.
 So I've got contacts, and I sometimes get help if a stage is too difficult.
-For example, in Tajikistan, for the first few days when I had to be self-sufficient for five days without food or a stove, I hired a guide with a horse to carry hot water and food.
+For example, in Tajikistan, for the first few days when I left with five days of autonomy without food or a stove, I took on a guide with a horse to carry hot water and food.
 This help is punctual and targeted, part of the adventure.

 lokki-bouge-cedric-tassan4.png

-Was driving there complicated?
+Was riding there complicated?
 I imagine desert plains...

 Kazakhstan is a fairly flat country, with long distances to cover.
-But it's not always easy, because I plan my routes myself, without relying on pre-existing information... there's often little data on the ground, and I don't try to follow routes already done by others.
+But it's not always easy because I plot my own routes, without relying on pre-existing information... there's often little data on the ground, and I don't try to follow routes already done by others.

-What interests me is exploration with a capital E. Even if, today, it's difficult to find unexplored territory, I try to create my own paths.
-For example, when I crossed the Mangystar desert in Kazakhstan, I covered over **600 km **following tracks I'd spotted from an aerial view.
+What interests me is exploration with a capital E. Even if, today, it's difficult to find unexplored territories, I try to create my own paths.
+For example, when I crossed the Mangystar desert in Kazakhstan, I covered over **600 km **following tracks I'd spotted on aerial view.
 I create my route without knowing what I'm going to encounter, whether it's sand or anything else, so there's no predictable information...

-Has there ever been really hostile territory, where you wondered how you were going to get there?
+Has there ever been really hostile territory, where you wondered how you were going to get ahead?

-My bike quickly became a dead weight to lug around for days on end, in an ultra-hostile environment at altitudes of up to 5,000 meters.
+My bike quickly became dead weight to lug around for days on end, in an ultra-hostile environment, at altitudes of up to 5000 meters.

 There were no paths, only blocks the size of cars, sometimes smaller, to cross for days on end...